abusaleh2234/event-management-project/README.md

 #### Answer: C:"12"

-<i>this function return some, call this function pass paramiter one integar and one string, integar and string sum return string, so answer "12"</i>
+<i>this function return sum of number, call this function pass paramiter one integar and one string, integar and string sum return string, so answer "12"</i>

 </p>
 </details>